XuguangLee/agentbay-cli/README.md

 agentbay image deactivate imgc-xxxxx...xxx
 ```

+**Note**:
-**Note**: System images are always available and don't require activation.
+- System images are always available and don't require activation.
 Only user-created images need to be activated before use.
+- When downloading Dockerfile templates, the first N lines (N is returned by the system) are system-defined and cannot be modified.
+Only modify content after line N+1.

-For detailed usage instructions and examples, see the [User Guide](docs/USER_GUIDE.md).
+For detailed usage instructions and examples, see the [User Guide](docs/USER_GUIDE.md) .

 ## License